kenlowrie/smd/docs/section/wrap-doc.md

 96. Add @wrap tag1 [, tag2 [...]] support
 98. Should handle_header() handle @wrap lines?
 Code added, need to review closely.

+@wrap levels are maintained across imports. so you can't leave a dangling wrap tag from an import file; it is cleared when the file is closed and reset to what it was when the file was imported. time will tell if this is an annoyance or not...

+@parw will only clear as far as the top of the stack for the currently imported file...

+[code.wrap_stack(w="[>|<|#]")] - document all of these...

 [docthis.close]